JayPant/Web-Development/README.md

-Sure!
-Here's a sample `README.md` file for your GitHub repository focused on web development:

----

 # Web Development Projects

 Welcome to my web development repository!
 Here, I showcase my learning and projects using HTML, CSS, and JavaScript.
 This repository includes various web projects such as a Parallax Website, a Portfolio Website, and a Planet Sell Landing Page.
 I will continue to add more projects as I progress.